pubudu538/pubudu538/README.md

 ### Hi there 👋

-I am currently working at [WSO2](https://wso2.com/) as a Senior Technical Lead.
+I am currently working at [WSO2](https://wso2.com/) as an Architect.
 I graduated from the University of Moratuwa, Sri Lanka specializing in Computer Science and Engineering.

 <br/>